george24601/notes/specific/mysql/misc.md

 IN vs EXISTS: IN outer big, inner small; EXISTS outer small inner big

-Avoid null check in where => may lead to FTS instead of index scan
+Avoid null check in where => may lead to FTS instead of index scan , note that null compares with anything is null

 Use forceindex, STRAIGHT_JOIN to tweak query plan